hanami/guides/content/v2.2/introduction/building-a-web-app.md

 end
 ```

-Running this spec, we get a database-level error about "new" being an "invalid input syntax for type integer".
-This is because we have no specific route for this new book page, so "new" is being interpreted as an ID for the books show action.
+Running this spec, we see failures due to the title field being missing.
+This is because we don't yet have the page to display a book form.

 Hanami's action generator can take care of this for us: